richardkopelow/generator-samsara/README.md

 # generator-samsara
-Generator for boilerplate Samsara project
+Generator for the Cube example Samsara project

+This project is heavily influenced by generator-famous